Gerak Khas (Malaysian Army unit): Commando dagger

-As a symbol of graduation, all early Gerak Khas commandos who have completed the Royal Marines' basic commando course are given a Fairbairn–Sykes fighting knife.
-The Gerak Khas has carried on this tradition, and today all graduates of the Special Warfare Training Centre are given a Fairbairn–Sykes fighting knife in addition to the green beret and light blue lanyard.
-During parades, the commando dagger has become a part of the military attire for the 21st Special Service Group and is worn on the left side of the belt.
+As a symbol of graduation, the first generation of Gerak Khas commandos who completed the Royal Marines' Basic Commando Course were awarded the Fairbairn–Sykes fighting knife.
+This tradition continues in the present day.
+Graduates of the Special Warfare Training Centre receive the Fairbairn–Sykes commando dagger, along with the green beret and light blue lanyard.

+The commando dagger also forms part of the ceremonial dress of the 21st Special Service Group (21 SSG) and is worn on the left side of the belt during military parades.